Lilly Teaching Fellowships |

 2. Individual Teaching and Learning Questionnaire (15-20 minutes)

 The Individual Teaching and Learning Questionnaire allows each student to offer his or her opinions by completing a 30-item questionnaire containing 3 sections: Instructor, Course, and Overall.
 Students rate various aspects of the class on a 5-point scale.
 Open-ended questions also encourage students to provide additional feedback for qualitative analysis.
 The consultant will then turn the class over to the instructor, and will compile the data for a full consultation that usually occurs within a week or two of the MAP.

 We've welcomed a large number of new faculty to campus this year, and many have asked for our teaching services.
 Accordingly, we will offer MAPs on a first come, first served basis.
 We will offer MAPs on a first come, first served basis.
 Priority will be given to first-year faculty.
-To request a MAP, please fill out the following form.
 Please refer all questions to the .